- Financial Planning

 Q: I'm a dual nationality (UK/Australian) citizen usually resident in UK but moving back to Australia mid December 2012 for a temporary work contract until the end of July 2013.
 What would be my tax status in Australia and would I be liable for tax on income earned on UK investments?

 A : The main issue is whether you will be a resident of Australia or not for tax purposes.
 If you came back to Australia in December 2011 with the intention of being here for more than 6 months you would generally be considered a tax resident of Australia.
-Therefore your world wide income would be taxed in Australia.
-Any tax paid overseas can however be claimed as a credit against your Australian income tax.
+Therefore your worldwide income would be taxed in Australia.
+Any tax paid overseas can however be claimed as a credit or offset against your Australian income tax.

 Q : I have recently arrived in the UK from Australia to work for a number of years.
 I want to know if I can transfer the money in my Australian superannuation fund to a UK pension fund, and if so, whether it is in my interest to do so (ie. are there tax implications to consider?).